nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The general workflow of the `session /list` command is as follows:
 1. The user input provided is passed to `SplitLah`.
 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `SessionListCommand` object.
-3. `SessionListCommand#run` method is invoked to run the `session /list` command.
+3. `SessionListCommand#run` method is then invoked to run the `session /list` command.
 4. The list of sessions are stored in a `Profile` object, hence `Manager#getProfile` is called which returns a `Profile` object.
-5. Once the profile is retrieved, `SessionListCommand` runs the `Profile#getSessionListSummaryString` method.
+5. Once the `Profile` object is returned, `SessionListCommand` runs the `Profile#getSessionListSummaryString` method.
-   1. If the session list in the profile is empty, the `Profile` class returns a `String` object containing an error message.
+   1. If the session list in the `Profile` object is empty, the `Profile` class returns a `String` object containing an error message.
    2. Else, a `String` object representing a table summarising the list of sessions in the profile is returned.